-Sticky Honey Soy Chicken (30 minute recipe)
+Sticky Honey Soy Chicken (Easy Chicken Meal Prep Recipe)

 Heads up: This post contains affiliate links.
 That means I may earn a small commission if you buy through them — at no extra cost to you.
 Thanks for supporting Drew Eats!